LAST UPDATED: 11/21/24

 While these are helpful tips from our work with communities on CWDG application review and CWPP development, the best source of information for CWDG and any other federal program is the NOFO and official sources of guidance, available on grants.gov.

-Additionally, thanks to FAC Net’s partnership with the Forest Service’s Community Navigators initiative, we are working with several of our amazing FAC Net member organizations, as well as contractors and other partners to provide individualized support for CWDG applications.
+Additionally, thanks to support from the Forest Service’s Community Navigators initiative, we are working with several of our amazing FAC Net member organizations, as well as contractors and other partners to provide individualized support for CWDG applications.
 For those interested in applying for this grant, Community Navigators can help with proposal development, application review, federal portal registration, or other needs.
 Simply fill out our interest form here to be connected to a navigator.

-FAC Net staff will update this page when the CWDG application period opens and will send out a notice to all blog subscribers.
+FAC Net staff will continue to update this page with any additional resources or program informational offerings.
 If you aren’t on our list, make sure to subscribe today!